ktomanelli/Technicode.io/src/posts/2020-11-29-making-a-simple-slack-bot/index.md

 `(node:5779) UnhandledPromiseRejectionWarning: Error: not_in_channel`

-The bot isn't in the channel we're trying to post in, so we can certainly just open up slack and manually add our bot to the channel, but once again lets try to do this programatically!
+The bot isn't in the channel we're trying to post in, so we can certainly just open up slack and manually add our bot to the channel, but once again lets try to do this programmatically!

 I found another method 'conversations.members', which appears to return a list of all the members in the channel, as well as another method 'conversations.join', which will join the specified channel.
 So we can run a check to see if our bot is in the channel, and if not, set it to join.
 And once we're in the channel, we'll be able to send our message.